SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 Authentication types supported by MQTT Service are:

-*   Username and password.
-The MQTT username must include the tenant ID and username in the format `<tenantID>/<username>`.
+*   Username and password: The MQTT username must include the tenant ID and username in the format `<tenantID>/<username>`.
-*   Device certificates - not yet supported.
+*   Device certificates: Not yet supported.
 This will be added in a future release.

 {{< c8y-admon-req >}}
 The MQTT user which is used to connect to the MQTT Service must have the `MQTT_SERVICE_ADMIN` role assigned.